Have you recently invested your marketing budget in social media ads to increase brand awareness online?

 For instance, if you sell products, you can trigger your paying customers by reminding them to complete their registration or check out while the product is still available.

 A great example of this would be Uber’s email marketing campaign.
-It’s almost completely triggered, and it works wonders.
+It’s almost wholly triggered, and it works wonders.

 The first ride triggers a thank you, a discount for getting friends to sign up, and an email link to share the experience with others on social media.